 You may legally draft your vehicle bill of sale, which will be accepted.
 Notarization is not required by law.

 A Bill of Sale must contain the following:

 - The vehicle make, model, and year

 - The seller’s and buyer’s names, contact information, and signatures

 - The purchase price

-It is considered second-degree perjury, which is defined by statute as “swearing falsely, under oath, with the intent to mislead a public servant.”
-It is considered a class E felony, and it is punishable by up to four years in prison.
+It is considered second-degree perjury, defined by statute as “swearing falsely, under oath, with the intent to mislead a public servant.”
+It is regarded as a class E felony and is punishable by up to four years in prison.

 Number of Copies

 The buyer and seller can make photocopies of the bill of sale for their records since the original must be filed with the local New York DMV branch.

 - Bill of Sale